pg-sharding/spqr/README.md

 ```

-How yout sharding routes are configured
+How your sharding routes are configured
+You can execute some queries

 ```
-execute some queries